 Is required that you have the MQTT integration configured properly and your MQTT broker is up and running.

-For each partition to be controlled, an alarm_control_panel component should be configured.
+For each partition to be controlled, an mqtt alarm_control_panel component should be configured.

 MQTT messages payloads for disarming, arming home (stay) or arming away are D, S, A respectively, preceded by the partition number.
 For instance, the command for disarming partition 1 is 1S.